 You can see quite a lot of the country without a car on this 2-week Portugal itinerary.
 The focus for this Portugal trip is on the areas around and in between Lisbon and Porto and there’s plenty of variety including some off the beaten track highlights as well as the ‘must sees’.

-I’ve designed this itinerary for Portugal for those of you who are happy to book your own accommodation, tours and transport (links provided – if you use my affiliate links to book, not only will you be supporting the work I do, I’ll also plant a tree for each completed reservation).
+I’ve designed this itinerary for Portugal for those of you who are happy to book your own accommodation, tours and transport (links provided – if you use my affiliate links to book, you’ll be supporting the work that’s gone into creating this itinerary).

 There are options for different budgets and interests so you should find something that appeals.

 Travelling around Portugal without a car can be stress-free, relaxing and fun!

 Day 1: Lisbon.
 Arrival, hotel transfer, museum visits

 How to get from Lisbon airport to the city centre

 At Lisbon airport be greeted by your driver in arrivals for a private transfer to your city centre hotel.
 Uber/Bolt work as well.

 Alternatively, take the Metro into the city centre (see this article about paying for public transport) or buy a Lisbon Card in advance, which gives you discounts on museums and attractions as well as free use of the public transport system.

 Note: This may seem like a long time in one place but I have lots of day trips planned from here so Lisbon makes a great base.